RinteRface/shinydashboardPlus/cran-comments.md

 so that shinyWidgets is ready for the next version of shinydashboardPlus and the check was successfull for shinyWidget, there were no ERRORs or WARNINGs or NOTES

+## Resubmission
+I fixed previous NOTES:
+- regarding the _pkgdown.yml file
+- cross reference with shinydashboard in the documentation